junxit/us-congress-bills-110/bill.md

   >         - **(I)** immediately prior to such change in control neither the ultimate acquiring holding company nor the ultimate acquired holding company is a commercial firm;
   >         - **(II)** immediately after such change of control the resulting ultimate holding company is not a commercial firm; and
   >         - **(III)** the resulting ultimate holding company is subject to consolidated supervision by the Office of Thrift Supervision or a holding company regulated by the Securities and Exchange Commission pursuant to section 240.15c3–1(a)(7) of title 17 of the Code of Federal Regulations (as in effect on January 29, 2007).
-  >     - **(B)** *Corporate reorganizations permitted* The acquisition of direct or indirect control of the industrial bank referred to in subparagraph (A)(ii) shall not be treated as a change in control for purposes of such subparagraph if—
+  >     - **(B)** *Corporate reorganizations permitted* The acquisition of direct or indirect control of the industrial bank referred to in subparagraph (A)(ii) shall not be treated as a “change in control” for purposes of such subparagraph if—
   >       - **(i)** the company acquiring control is itself directly or indirectly controlled by a company that was an affiliate of such bank on the date referred to in such subparagraph, and remains an affiliate at all times after such date; and
   >       - **(ii)** the transaction through which the company acquired control of the industrial bank constituted solely a corporate reorganization of a company that controlled the industrial bank on the date referred to in such subparagraph.
   >   - **(4)** *Pre-2007 exclusions*